 - In the course page, click Launch and work through the course.

 Webinars and classroom courses

 You can also enroll in webinars and classroom courses in Xero U in the same way you enroll in self-paced courses.
 For some of these courses you only need to attend to receive credit, while for others you may need to complete a knowledge check as well.
 If you do need to do a knowledge check, your presenter will explain how to complete it.
-You'll see your XU credits on your balance within a few days of completing the course.
+You'll see your certification credits on your balance within a few days of completing the course.

-When it's time for you to start working toward recertification again, we'll reset your credit balance to 0 so you can start earning towards your 20 XU credit total.
+When it's time for you to start working toward recertification again, we'll reset your credit balance to 0 so you can start earning towards your 20 certification credit total.
 In the meantime, you can continue to take courses and grow your knowledge, but your credit balance won't increase.